 The actual Disclosure itself is often made by a professional adviser on the taxpayer’s behalf.

 How do you make a Disclosure?

 It depends upon the facts of each case and timing may be an issue.
-Most Disclosures will be in a written format but this can follow an initial telephone call or during a meeting.
+Most Disclosures will be in a written format and may be done on-line but this can follow an initial telephone call or during a meeting.

-HMRC can be approached direct or there are a number of Disclosure Facilities available to allow for a Disclosure to be made.
+HMRC can be approached direct or though any current Disclosure Facilities that may be available in order for such a Disclosure to be made.

 What happens after a Disclosure?

 HMRC will consider the Disclosure and whether they are satisfied that it is full and complete.

 In more complicated situations it may lead to a further meeting and the submission of a Disclosure Report, in which all relevant matters are identified, explained and the tax implications calculated.